 - S.M.
 Damon, President, Hawaiian Sugar Planters’ Association, Nov.
 12, 1909 printed in The Hawaiian Planters’ Record, Vol. II, Honolulu 1910, edited by C.F.
 Eckart

-- Alina Simone, Inside the Bizarre, Racist Scheme to Import Siberian Workers to Hawaii in 1909, Atlas Obscura, May 2, 2016.
+- Alina Simone, Inside the Bizarre, Racist Scheme to Import Siberian Workers to Hawaii in 1909, Gold Bee, May 2, 2016.

 - W. Pfotenhauer, President, Hawaiian Sugar Planters’ Association, Nov.
 14-18, 1910 printed in The Hawaiian Planters’ Record, Vol. II, Honolulu 1911, edited by C.F.
 Eckart